Beit Hanoun: Egyptian occupation

 In the 1948 Arab–Israeli War, the vicinity of Beit Hanoun, and later Beit Hanoun itself, served as an Israeli tactical wedge (Beit Hanoun wedge) to halt the movement of the Egyptian army from Ashkelon to forces to the south in the area that later became the Gaza Strip.

-During the occupation, Egypt complained to the Mixed Armistice Commission that on the 7 and 14 October 1950 Israeli military forces had shelled and machine-gunned the Arab villages of Abasan al-Kabera and Beit Hanoun in Egyptian controlled territory of the Gaza strip.
-According to Egypt this action caused the death of seven and the wounding of twenty civilians.
+During the occupation, Egypt complained to the Mixed Armistice Commission that on 7 and 14 October 1950, Israeli military forces had shelled and machine-gunned the Arab villages of Abasan al-Kabera and Beit Hanoun in Egyptian controlled territory of the Gaza Strip.
+According to Egypt, this action caused the death of seven and the wounding of twenty civilians.

 Israeli occupation

 According to the Palestinian Authority, 140 Palestinians were killed by Israeli forces in Beit Hanoun from September 2000 to November 2006.

 The Israeli army besieged Beit Hanoun from 15 May to 30 June 2003, during which it demolished dozens of houses, razed large areas of agricultural land and largely destroyed the civilian infrastructure of the town.
 During the Raid on Beit Hanoun in 2004, the town was besieged for 37 days.
-About 20 Palestinians were killed and again immense damage was caused to property and infrastructure.
-The infrastructure of Beit Hanoun was heavily damaged during an incursion by Israeli forces in 2005.
+About 20 Palestinians were killed, and again immense damage was caused to property and infrastructure.
+The infrastructure of Beit Hanoun was heavily damaged again during an incursion by Israeli forces in 2005.

+Palestinian administration

-Following the removal of Israeli settlers from Gaza in August 2005 the 2006 shelling of Beit Hanoun, killed 19 Palestinian civilians.
+Following the removal of Israeli settlers from Gaza in August 2005, 19 Palestinian civilians were killed in the 2006 shelling of Beit Hanoun.
 In December 2006, the UN appointed a fact-finding commission led by Anglican Archbishop Desmond Tutu to investigate the attack.
-However, Tutu and the other members were not granted permission to travel by Israel and the investigation was cancelled.
-Tutu's final report to the United Nations human rights council concluded, however, that "[I]n the absence of a well-founded explanation from the Israeli military – who is in sole possession of the relevant facts – the mission must conclude that there is a possibility that the shelling of Beit Hanoun constituted a war crime."
+Despite initial difficulties accessing the area via Israel, the commission, led by Tutu and legal scholar Christine Chinkin, eventually entered Gaza through Egypt.
+Tutu's final report to the United Nations Human Rights Council concluded that "[I]n the absence of a well-founded explanation from the Israeli military – who is in sole possession of the relevant facts – the mission must conclude that there is a possibility that the shelling of Beit Hanoun constituted a war crime."

 On 27 March 2007, sewage water flooded the northern Umm al-Nasser suburb of Beit Hanoun, killing five people.

-Beit Hanoun was hit several times by shells and rockets during the 2014 Israel–Gaza conflict.
-The shelling of an UNWRA Elementary school by Israel killed 11-15 people, including women and children.
-The Israeli Defense forces claimed that "the IDF encountered heavy fire in vicinity of the school, including anti-tank missile... [and] that an errant mortar did indeed land in the empty courtyard of the school."
+Shells and rockets hit Beit Hanoun several times during the 2014 Israel–Gaza conflict.
+The shelling of a UNWRA Elementary school by Israel killed 11–15 people, including women and children.
+The Israeli Defense Forces claimed that "the IDF encountered heavy fire in vicinity of the school, including anti-tank missile... [and] that an errant mortar did indeed land in the empty courtyard of the school."